Wuvist/lcpc/lcpc.typ

 = Introduction

 Singapore is an advanced economy sometimes famous for its high GDP per capita and high living cost.
-These fames are usually news headlines which may be biased[ref TBA].
+These fames are usually news headlines which may be biased.
 Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but seems none is directly reflecting living cost pressure in a society.
 People need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.

-Existing economic indicators have different issue when used for understanding living cost.
+Furthermore, existing economic indicators have different issue when used for understanding living cost.

 When considering living cost, Consumer Price Index (CPI) is a commonly used indicator.
-According to Singapore Statistic Department[ref TBA], the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's living cost pressure also increased by 47%.
+According to Singapore Statistic Department@sg_cpi, the annual CPI using 2019 As Base Year increase from 74 in 2000 to 109 in 2022, but it doesn't imply that Singaporean's living cost pressure also increased by 47%.
 Singaporeans's income level may also increase during the same period.
 If income level increase at a faster rate than CPI, the actual economic pressure from living cost may drop.

 GDP per capita measured in PPP includes income factors, but it could be distorted.
 For example, an economy like Singapore which has significant portion of GDP contributed by international trade, its GDP may not fully reflects the income level of local people.

 Another commonly cited indicator is the Economist Intelligence Unit's (EIU) Worldwide Cost of Living (WCOL) survey@eiu.
 In this yearly survey, it consistently ranks Singapore as the city with highest live cost in the world and attracts media attentions.

-"The survey has been designed to enable human resources and finance managers to calculate cost-of-living allowances and build compensation packages for expatriates and business travelers"[ref TBA] But when covered by media, public may have the misconception that this survey is reflecting living cost of local people.
+"The survey has been designed to enable human resources and finance managers to calculate cost-of-living allowances and build compensation packages for expatriates and business travelers"@eiu But when covered by media, public may have the misconception that this survey is reflecting living cost of local people.

-Singapore government responded[ref TBA] to this survey in Dec 2023, pointing out two reasons for "it may not reflect the cost of living for Singaporeans":
+Singapore government responded@sg_response to this survey in Dec 2023, pointing out two reasons for "it may not reflect the cost of living for Singaporeans":
 - The WCOL survey's consumption basket does not reflect what Singaporeans usually consume
 - The rankings are sensitive to currency fluctuations

-Beside these two reason, WCOL has same issue as CPI: It doesn't contains information about income level.
+Beside these two reason, WCOL has same issue as CPI: It doesn't contain information about income level.

 In general, if an economic indicator is represented as an scalar like the three mentioned above, it won't be able to reflect diversification within a society.
 Scalar as an one dimensional number is not suitable for describing situation across different segments of an economy.
 When concerning living cost pressure, it's a status tends varies among different classes within a society.
-Different representation of economic indicator are needed.
+Different representation of economic indicator is needed.

-== Research Question

-In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Pressure Curve.
+In order to create more holistic view of living cost of a economy, the proposed indicator is a curve: Living Cost Pressure Curve(LCPC).

-== Result

-= Inst Dashboard
+Living Cost Pressure(LCP) is obtained by:

+$ L C P = (sum "Expenditure")/(sum "Income") $

+Indicators like CPI and EIU's WCOL are essentially a weighted sum of living cost.
+In order to capture living cost pressure faced by consumer, it not enough to just consider living cost metrics.
+Living cost must be used to against values like income to represent pressure faced.
+LCP is just the ratio of nominal sum of a household total expenditure over its all source income over a period, for example, monthly.

+LCP doesn't impose any weight over different category of expenditure or income.
+But, instead of calculating the "average/representative" LCP of a society, LCP should be calculated for different segment of a society, segmentation could be done via income level, type of housing etc. The idea is to have multiple segment LCP and form a curve, thus reflect pressure distributions within a society.

-= Data
+= Singapore's Result

+LCPC for Singapore segmented by income level and by type of dwelling for three different period: 2007/2008, 2012/2013 and 2017/2018.

-This papar mainly used data from Household Expenditure Survey (HES) conducted by the Singapore Department of Statistics.
+The income and expenditure data used in above LCPC are from Household Expenditure Survey(HES) conducted by the Singapore Department of Statistics@hes.
 HES is conducted every 5 years since 2007/2008.
 Currently 3 survey's data are available: 07/08, 12/13 and 17/18.
 The latest survey data for year 23/24 will only be available in mid 2024.

 Each HES surveyed about 13,000 dwelling units in Singapore, and reported household income and expenditure data.

-[Add income & expediture data]
+By income quintile:
+#figure(
+  tablex(
+    columns: 7,
+    align: center + horizon,
+    auto-vlines: false,
+    [*Year*], [*Type*], [*1st-20th*], [*21st-40th*], [*41st-60th*], [*61st-80th*], [*81st-100th*],
+    rowspanx(2)[07/08], [Expenditure], [1,787], [2,950], [3,602], [4,569], [6,138],
+    [Income], [1,466], [3,934], [6,175], [9,439], [19,511],
+    rowspanx(2)[12/13], [Expenditure], [2,215], [3,531], [4,705], [5,596], [7,575],
+    [Income], [1,949], [5,238], [8,355], [12,246], [24,547],
+    rowspanx(2)[17/18], [Expenditure], [2,570], [3,753], [4,812], [5,826], [7,573],
+    [Income], [2,235], [5,981], [9,678], [14,407], [26,587],
+  ),
+  kind: table,
+  caption: "SG Household income & expenditure by income quintile" ) <sg_household_by_income>

+By dwelling:

+#figure(
+  tablex(
+    columns: 8,
+    align: center + horizon,
+    auto-vlines: false,
+    rowspanx(2)[*Year*], rowspanx(2)[*Type*], colspanx(4)[*HDB*], rowspanx(2)[*Condo*], rowspanx(2)[*Landed*],
+    (), [*1-2 Room*], [*3-Room*], [*4-Room*], [*5-Room and EC*],(),
+    rowspanx(2)[*07/08*], [Expenditure], [957], [2,121], [3,093], [4,423], [6,587], [8,222],
+    [Income], [1,373], [3,946], [5,737], [9,028], [17,176], [21,198],
+    rowspanx(2)[*12/13*], [Expenditure], [1,287], [2,478], [3,918], [5,283], [8,000], [10,409],
+    [Income], [1,855], [5,083], [8,043], [11,006], [20,534], [26,055],
+    rowspanx(2)[*17/18*], [Expenditure], [1,545], [2,709], [3,933], [5,504], [7,963], [10,500],
+    [Income], [2,521], [5,868], [8,827], [12,244], [21,830], [28,937],
+  ),
+  kind: table,
+  caption: "SG Household income & expenditure by type of dwelling" ) <sg_household_by_dwelling>

 These data provides insights about household living cost status in Singapore.

 == Who

-== Summary Statistic

 = Analysis

 = Conclusion

-=

 = Living Cost Pressure Curve - LCPC

-== LCP - Formula

-Indicators like CPI and EIU's WCOL are essentially a weighted sum of living cost.
-In order to capture living cost pressure faced by consumer, it not enough to just consider living cost metrics.
-Living cost must be used to against values like income to represent pressure faced.
-The proposed formula for Living Cost Pressure - LCP is:

-$ L C P = (sum "Expenditure")/(sum "Income") $

 The expenditure and income mentioned above are referring to the average household monthly expenditure of all form and average monthly income from all source.